stolostron/rhacm-docs/cli/installing_mc_plugin.md

 ## Prerequisites

-* You must install the OpenShift CLI tool. (need the prereq here)
+* You must install the Red Hat OpenShift CLI tool. (need the prereq here)

 ## Installing the plug-in (change this for oc/acm instructions)